Wacom-Developer/sdk-for-signature-sigcaptx-windows/README.md

 ![signature sigcaptx components](media/SigCaptX-Library.png)

 The general process is as follows:

 *	The web browser loads an HTML page containing JavaScript application code from the web server.
-The application code includes the SigCaptX JavaScript library required to access the localhost web server.
+The application code includes the SDK framework required to access the localhost web server.
-*	To perform signature library functions, the application code calls the localhost server through the SigCaptX JavaScript library.
-The library functions each make a JSONP HTTPS request to the localhost SigCaptX server and supply a dedicated callback function.
-The library functions return immediately, leaving the server to run independently.
+*	To perform Signature SDK functions, the application code calls the localhost server through the SDK framework.
+The framework functions either use a Websocket or make a JSONP HTTPS request to the localhost server and supply a dedicated callback function.
+The framework functions return immediately, leaving the server to run independently.
-*	The server actions the library function by calling the Signature Library.
+*	The server actions the framework function by calling the Signature SDK DLL.
 For example, in the case of signature capture the DLL performs the necessary i/o with the signature tablet.
-*	On completion the server uses JSONP to start the callback function which was supplied in the request, passing the relevant return data.
+*	On completion the server again uses the Websocket or uses the JSONP technique to start the callback function which was supplied in the request, passing the relevant return data.
 *	The callback function retrieves the data and completes the operation.
-*	For example, in the case of signature capture the HTML application calls the signature capture library function.
-Its callback function calls the renderBitmap library function to request the image of the signature.
-Its callback function then displays the signature image in the html page.
+*	For example, in the case of signature capture the HTML application calls the signature capture framework function.
+Its callback function calls the renderBitmap framework function to request the image of the signature.
+Its callback function displays the signature image in the html page.

+The use of Websocket or JSONP requests is transparent inside the SDK and makes no difference to SDK use.

 To illustrate, an html page creates the signature image display area: